isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-11-13-post-Second Reading Speech for the Administration of Justice (Protection) (Amendment) Bill.md

 <p style="margin-left: 40px"><b><u>(E) Amendments are clarificatory</u></b></p>

 {:start="16"}
 16.&nbsp;Having observed these trends, we have decided that it is time to proactively act to safeguard the administration of justice in Singapore.
-It is the Government’s responsibility to act to protect the judicial system, especially when we have repeated pronouncements from our courts on the abuse of their processes.&nbsp;
+It is the Government’s responsibility to act to protect the judicial system, especially when we have repeated pronouncements from our courts on the abuse of their processes.

 {:start="17"}
 17.&nbsp;The current provisions of the AOJPA, in principle, already cover egregious abuse of process.
-Specifically, section 3(1)(e) of the AOJPA, which relates to contempt by interference with the administration of justice, captures: “Any person who … intentionally does any … act that interferes with, obstructs or poses a real risk of interference with or obstruction of the administration of justice … if the person knows or ought to have known that the act would interfere with, obstruct or pose a real risk of interference with or obstruction of the administration of justice.”&nbsp;
+Specifically, section 3(1)(e) of the AOJPA, which relates to contempt by interference with the administration of justice, captures: “Any person who … intentionally does any … act that interferes with, obstructs or poses a real risk of interference with or obstruction of the administration of justice … if the person knows or ought to have known that the act would interfere with, obstruct or pose a real risk of interference with or obstruction of the administration of justice.”

 {:start="18"}
 18.&nbsp;However, the language of the current provision, which I have just read, is broad.
-We have decided that the legal position can be made clearer on how the general standard set out in section 3(1)(e) applies to the context of abuse of process.&nbsp;
+We have decided that the legal position can be made clearer on how the general standard set out in section 3(1)(e) applies to the context of abuse of process.

 {:start="19"}
 19.&nbsp;The amendments which we are proposing are therefore clarificatory in nature.
-They do not lower the current threshold for contempt of court.&nbsp;
+They do not lower the current threshold for contempt of court.

 {:start="20"}
 20.&nbsp;Besides providing legal clarity, our intent is also to send a clear signal to deter abuse of the court process.
-The amendments will make it clear to the public and potential court users that egregious cases of abuse of process will amount to contempt of court and that such conduct can attract criminal sanctions.&nbsp;&nbsp;
+The amendments will make it clear to the public and potential court users that egregious cases of abuse of process will amount to contempt of court and that such conduct can attract criminal sanctions.

 {:start="21"}
-21.&nbsp;This is also in line with established legal position in other jurisdictions.&nbsp;
+21.&nbsp;This is also in line with established legal position in other jurisdictions.

 <p style="margin-left: 40px">(a) In the UK, the Supreme Court has emphasised that serious cases of abuse of process involving false claims ought to be sanctioned as contempt of court.
 The court noted that such claims undermine the system in a number of serious ways, including imposing a burden upon honest claimants and damaging the system of adversarial justice which depends upon openness, transparency and honesty.</p>